 Tap on the image to access location, classification and designated uses of Missouri waterbodies.

 The goal of the federal Clean Water Act (CWA) is to restore and maintain the chemical, physical and biological integrity of the nation’s waters.
 Water quality standards are the foundation for a wide range of programs under the CWA.
 Water quality standards establish the water quality goals for a specific water body, or portion of that water body.
-For more information about federal requirements, visit the U.S. Environmental Protection Agency's Water Quality Standards: Regulations and Resources website.
+For more information about federal requirements, visit the U.S. Environmental Protection Agency's Water Quality Standards: Regulations and Resources webpage.

 Missouri’s water quality standards are defined in Code of State Regulations 10 CSR 20-7.031.
 These standards describe the desired condition of Missouri's water bodies and how those conditions will be protected or reached.
 Water quality standards contain the following core components: